YoungHoKwon1/iot-reservoir/README.md

-# Saemtle Airple Monitoring Platform
+# IoT-based Reservoir Monitoring Platform

-Saemtle Airple is an end-to-end IoT solution that monitors rural reservoirs and ambient air quality.
+This is an end-to-end IoT solution that monitors rural reservoirs and ambient air quality.
 It combines embedded devices, MQTT messaging, Node.js services, and a responsive web dashboard to deliver real-time visibility and remote control for field engineers and municipal teams.

 ## Overview